milosmitrovic/MVC-Async-Validation/README.md

                 alert("This form has errors");
             });

-            //Event that is fired for each element that needs validated
+            //Event that is fired for each element that needs to be validated
              $(async_val).bind('onBeforeAsyncValidation', function (event, sender) {

              });